 Building a Campus

 The Penn State Board of Trustees accepted the invitation, and conversion and construction work began immediately.
-In addition to contributing the campus site, the Beaver County Commissioners provided funds for building renovations and construction of a new academic unit.
-This enabled the University to obtain matching funds from the federal government for a third building.
+In addition to contributing the campus site, the Beaver County Commissioners provided funds for building renovations and construction.

 The late Senator James E. Ross and the late Michael Baker, Jr., president of Michael Baker Corporation and former president of the Penn State Board of Trustees, were instrumental in the planning and expansion of Penn State Beaver.
 Both men worked tirelessly with local and Penn State University Park officials to clear the way for the opening of the campus.

-In 1968 the University purchased additional land allowing the campus to occupy 105 scenic acres in Center Township, just forty minutes northwest of downtown Pittsburgh.
-To provide for the steady growth in student population, several academic and student life buildings were added, including Harmony Hall residence hall, which accommodates 210 students.
-Other buildings were the Food Service Building (now the Brodhead Bistro), gym, Student Union Building, and Laboratory Classroom Building.
-Today the campus is comprised of thirteen buildings.
-The Penn State Beaver Adult Literacy Action program has offices located in the neighboring town of Beaver.
+In 1968 the University purchased additional land, and the campus now occupies 105 acres in Center Township, just forty minutes northwest of downtown Pittsburgh.
+To provide for the steady growth in student population, academic and student life buildings were added, including Harmony Hall residence hall, which accommodates 210 students.
+Other buildings were the Food Service Building (now the Brodhead Bistro), gym, Student Union Building, General Classroom Building, Michael Baker Science and Engineering Building (named in honor of the late Mr. Baker), and Laboratory Classroom Building.
+The Adult Literacy Action program, formerly located on campus, now has offices in the neighboring town of Beaver.

-The Ross Administration Building is the newest building on campus.
-It was completed and occupied in January 2004.
-It features multiple offices that provide services for our students as well as faculty and staff offices.
-The old Administration Building, formerly the county tuberculosis hospital and the first building on campus, was razed in spring 2004 to make way for lawns, walkways, and picnic tables where the campus community can meet for class, play intramurals, or relax.
+The Ross Administration Building was completed and occupied in January 2004, and features faculty and staff offices as well as services for students.
+The old Administration Building, formerly the county hospital, was razed in spring 2004 to make way for lawns, walkways, and green space where students, faculty, staff, and the public can meet for class, intramurals, picnics, or just to relax.

-Beaver's physical plant has undergone many changes and seen great progress since 1965.
-An additional building was constructed and connected to the Student Union Building (SUB) and dedicated in 1994.
-This addition houses a 350-seat auditorium, staff and student organization offices, conference facilities, a student activity suite, the campus radio station WBVR, and the student newspaper, The Roar.
+Beaver's physical plant has progressed greatly since 1965.
+An additional building was constructed and connected to the Student Union Building and dedicated in 1994.
+This addition houses a 350-seat auditorium, offices for staff members and student organizations, classrooms, meeting rooms, the Student Activity Suite, and WBVR, the campus radio station.

-In 1998 the former dining hall underwent a $1.75 million renovation and expansion that converted the facility from a traditional-style cafeteria into the Brodhead Bistro, where a wide variety of food stations, beverages, and meal plans are available.
-The project also included the construction of a connecting link between the Brodhead Bistro and the SUB and a Special Events Room designed to accommodate 50 people.
+In 1998 the former dining hall underwent a $1.75 million renovation and expansion that converted the facility from a traditional-style cafeteria into the Brodhead Bistro, where a wide variety of food and beverage stations are open to the campus community and the public throughout the academic year.
+The project also included the construction of a connecting link between the Brodhead Bistro and the Student Union Building as well as a Special Events Room designed to accommodate 50 people for meetings, dinners, classes, and other programs.

-In 1999 the Beaver County Commissioners provided $125,000 to establish a state-of-the-art Information Sciences and Technology studio lab, one of the first of its kind within the University's statewide locations for the new IST program.
-In October 2002 groundbreaking ceremonies were held to celebrate the start of construction of the new campus Administration Building now located on the hill between the gymnasium and the Student Union Building.
-Generous gifts of $150,000 from the Beaver County Commissioners and a $50,000 Legislative Grant were instrumental in ensuring the start of construction.
+In 1999 the Beaver County Commissioners provided $125,000 to establish a state-of-the-art Information Sciences and Technology (IST) studio lab, one of the first of its kind within the University's statewide locations for the new IST program.
+In October 2002 groundbreaking ceremonies were held to celebrate the start of construction of the new Ross Administration Building located between the gymnasium and the Student Union Building and named in honor of the late Senator Ross.
+Generous gifts of $150,000 from the Beaver County Commissioners and a $50,000 legislative grant were instrumental in ensuring the start of construction.

-The $4.8 million Ross Administration Building was completed in January 2004 and houses a variety of faculty and staff offices, including the Chancellor's Office, Academic Affairs, Registrar, Finance and Business, Development, the Center for Academic Achievement, Health Center, Campus and Community Relations, and the Brodhead Cultural Center office.
+The $4.8 million Ross Administration Building houses a variety of faculty and staff offices, including the Chancellor's Office, Academic Affairs, Registrar, Finance and Business, Development, the Center for Academic Achievement, Health Center, Campus and Community Relations, and the Brodhead Cultural Center.
 A variety of conference and meeting rooms are located in the building, along with a faculty/staff lounge and staff assistant services.

 Ties to the Community